Made with homemade strawberry jam and an easy-to-prep dough, these Strawberry Breakfast Tarts are way more delicious than regular old Pop-Tarts!

 Icing

-- In a small bowl, combine confectioners' sugar, 2 Tbsp milk, and vanilla.
+- In a small bowl, combine confectioners' sugar, 2 tablespoon milk, and vanilla.
 Continue to add milk a little bit at a time until desired consistency is reached.

 Assembly